Franjo7/Code-Camp-App/README.md

    JWT_SECRET=your_secret_key
    ```
 3. Install dependencies: `npm install`
-4. Start the application: `npm run dev`
+4. Start the application: `npm start`

 &nbsp;

 ### Frontend

 1. Navigate to the frontend directory: `cd frontend`
-2. Create a `.env.local` file in the frontend directory and add the following configuration variables:
+2. Create a `.env.local` file in the frontend directory and add the following configuration variable:
    ```
    NEXT_PUBLIC_URL_USER=http://localhost:5001/api
    ```